 access_log /dev/null;

-}Then click save.
+}Then click Save.
 If there are no errors, it proves the modification is correct.

-3. Test if the Plugin is working properly
+3. Test if the plugin is working properly

-4. How to check if images have been converted to webp format
+4. How to check if images have been converted to WebP format

-The plugin's workflow is as follows:
+The plugin workflow is as follows:

 浏览器请求: GET /wp-content/uploads/photo.jpg